 5301.
 Biological Bases of Psychological Function (3).
 Current scientific knowledge of biological aspects of behavior and psychological function, including their history, research methods, and application to experimental and therapeutic research problems.

 5303.
 Developmental Psychopathology (3).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 An examination of psychopathology in children, with consideration of the developmental course of various psychological disorders through childhood and adolescence.

 5306.
 Seminar in Professional Ethics (3).
 A survey of the employment practices and prevailing legal and ethical standards in contemporary professional psychology.

 5308.
 Vocational Psychology (3).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 Review of theories, assessment tools, and interventions in vocational psychology including the integration of vocational issues into psychotherapy.

 5309.
 Clinical Neuropsychology (3).
 Prerequisites: PSY 5304, 5338, and doctoral standing in psychology.
 Foundational course in brain-behavior relationships, neuropathology for neuropsychologists, neuropsychological assessment, and other clinical applications.

 5311.
 Introduction to Psychotherapeutic Intervention and Management (3).
-Prerequisites: PSY 5338 with a grade of C or higher and consent of instructor.
+Prerequisites: C or better in PSY 5338 and instructor consent.
 Didactic introduction to psychotherapy procedures plus a practicum element.

 5312.
 Introduction to Child and Adolescent Psychological Treatment (3).
-Prerequisites: PSY 5303 and consent of instructor.
+Prerequisites: PSY 5303 and instructor consent.
 Introduction to empirically-based treatment approaches pertaining to children, adolescents, and families, with a focus on case formulation and treatment planning.

 5315.
 Objective Personality Assessment (3).
-Prerequisites: Graduate standing in the department, permission of instructor, and PSY 5338.
+Prerequisites: Graduate standing in the department, instructor consent, and PSY 5338.
 Survey of objective personality and psychodiagnostic assessment including supervised practicum experience and methodological, empirical, theoretical, cultural, and ethical issues.

 5316.
 Introduction to Counseling Psychology (3).
-Prerequisite: Admission to counseling psychology doctoral program or consent of instructor.
+Prerequisite: Admission to counseling psychology doctoral program or instructor consent.
 Professional identity, research themes and strategies, and ethical standards of counseling psychology.
 Exploration of theories and techniques of counseling.

 5317.
 Behavioral Assessment (3).
-Prerequisite: Consent of instructor; concurrent enrollment in PSY 5002 is recommended.
+Prerequisite: Instructor consent; concurrent enrollment in PSY 5002 is recommended.
 Principles of behavioral assessment including idiographic and time series analysis, cognitive/behavioral case formulation, and outcome evaluation.
 Practicum application to adults.

 5318.
 Introduction to Clinical Psychology (3).
 Prerequisite: Admission to clinical psychology doctoral program.
 Supervised experience in interviewing.
 A study of different approaches to psychotherapy with adults.

 5323.
 Group Counseling and Psychotherapy (3).
-Prerequisites: PSY 5002, 5306, and permission of instructor.
+Prerequisites: PSY 5002, 5311, and instructor consent.
 Designed to provide theories of approaches to group work and a personal experience with group processes.
 Various points of view will be studied.

 5328.
 Seminar in Social Psychology (3).
 Prerequisite: PSY 3304.
 Contemporary attitude theory and research; systematic theory in social psychology; social structure and personality; the psychology of social movements and current research trends.